 Portage/Canoe Packs

 While traditional backpacking packs can be used on canoe trips, purpose-built canoe portage packs are specifically designed for the unique demands of paddling and portaging.
-These packs are made to sit low and stable in the bottom of a canoe, helping to maintain balance and maximize space.
-They’re heavier duty construction and material to withstand the rigors of scraping on rocky shorelines, sacrificing some weight for durability since the portage is only part of the adventure.
-On the trail, their wide design and low profiles distribute weight evenly across your back, allowing you to comfortably carry both your pack and a canoe on your shoulders during portages.
-A useful approach to packs for a canoe camping trip is one for gear, one for personal stuff (clothes etc.) and one for food.
+These packs are made to sit low and stable in the bottom of a canoe, helping maintain balance and maximize space.
+They feature heavier-duty construction and materials to withstand scraping on rocky shorelines—sacrificing some weight for durability since portaging is only part of the adventure.
+On the trail, their wide design and low profile distribute weight evenly across your back, allowing you to comfortably carry both your pack and a canoe on your shoulders during portages.

-We are providing several options for gear and food packs here.
-Our outreach for this section comes primarily from Boundary Waters Canoe Area outfitters and guides.
-Approximately 150,000 people visit that wilderness every year and so we see it as a great testing ground for this niche gear.
-Those outfitters frequently buy and rent out packs from a handful of different manufacturers.
+Outfitters in the region frequently support a small group of trusted manufacturers.
 The following guide-informed gear choices are organized by manufacturer.
 Reminder that we’re an affiliate link oriented company.
 We do receive, at no cost to our users, a small fee from the owners of the affiliate links we use.
 Please do use these links so that we can continue to offer and improve our Guide and Outfitter informed collection.

 Granite Gear